Leave of Absence

 - If the employee is unable to perform the essential functions of his or her job due to a serious health condition.

-Employees are eligible for five days of bereavement leave with pay for each death of an immediate family member or of a significantly close relative.
+Employees are eligible for up to five days of bereavement leave with pay for each death of an immediate family member or of a significantly close relative.
+Please refer to your Collective Bargaining Agreement for the definitions of immediate family member and significantly close relative.

 - Employees may request to extend their bereavement leave by using accrued sick leave (subject to supervisory approval and the provisions of applicable collective bargaining agreements).